Atenrev/Deep-Image-Steganography-Reimplementation/readme.md

 ```

 ### 2. Data
 * Download Train, Validation and Test Data: [Tiny-Imagenet-200](http://cs231n.stanford.edu/tiny-imagenet-200.zip).
-Put it on the root folder.
+Put it in the root folder.

 Here is an example: